dp2020-dev/dp2020-dev.github.io/_posts/2024-12-08-dbt-expectations.md

 For example:

-The lineage graph shows the flow of data in our data warehouse, for instance we can see at a glance that {% highlight js %}dim_listings_cleansed{% endhighlight js %} is a cleansed dimension table based on the {% highlight js %}src_listings table.{% endhighlight js %}
+The lineage graph shows the flow of data in our data warehouse, for instance we can see at a glance that {% highlight js %}dim_listings_cleansed{% endhighlight js %} is a cleansed dimension table based on the `src_listings table`.

-By right clicking and checking documentation for {% highlight js %} dim_listings_cleansed {% endhighlight js %} , we can check all the tests we have in place for this stage of the transformation, for instance we can tell the the {% highlight js %}room_type{% endhighlight js %} test checks the type of room as per the description.
+By right clicking and checking documentation for {% highlight js %} dim_listings_cleansed {% endhighlight js %} , we can check all the tests we have in place for this stage of the transformation, for instance we can tell the the `room_type` test checks the type of room as per the description.

-While it takes some additional time to understand the how to set descriptions and how to link the schema.yml to the test files (I found I had to adhere closely to a set folder structure to get this to work), the benefit of having this lineage gr[ah and information are evidence- we can see what's tested where during the data transformation, and I feel it will save significant time for someone picking up these tests to extend coverage/adapt.
+While it takes some additional time to understand the how to set descriptions and how to link the schema.yml to the test files (I found I had to adhere closely to a set folder structure to get this to work), the benefit of having this lineage graph and information are evidence- we can see what's tested where during the data transformation, and I feel it will save significant time for someone picking up these tests to extend coverage/adapt.